-- Entity A's knowledge of its identity (IdA) has no impact on the security association establishment. - Entity B shall be configured with its CSE-ID (IdB) prior to Association Configuration. - Association Configuration: - Entity A shall be provided with IdB, the CSE-ID for Entity B. - NOTE 2: The present specification does not describe how Entity A is provided with IdB.
-Example mechanisms could include configuration via remote management, and discovery mechanisms supported by the Underlying Network(s). - In the case of Certificate-Based Authentication Framework: each entity (Entity A and Entity B) is additionally is configured with the certificate information that the entity will use to verify the other entity.
-The necessary certificate information is dependent on the flavour of the certificates, with details provided in clause 8.1.2.4 "Information Needed for Certificate Authentication of another Entity".
+- Entity A shall be provided with IdB, the CSE-ID for Entity B.

-- In the case of the MAF-Based Security Association Establishment Framework: - 1.
+- NOTE 2: The present document does not describe how Entity A is provided with IdB.
+Example mechanisms could include configuration via remote management, and discovery mechanisms supported by the Underlying Network(s). - In the case of Certificate-Based Authentication Framework: each entity (Entity A and Entity B) is additionally configured with the certificate information that the entity subsequently uses to verify the other entity.
+The necessary certificate information is dependent on the flavour of the certificates, with details provided in clause 8.1.2.4 "Information Needed for Certificate Authentication of another Entity". - In the case of the MAF-Based Security Association Establishment Framework: - 1.
 The MAF is provided with the identity of Entity B for which the MAF is authorized to facilitate establishing a security association with Entity A. - 2.
 Entity A and the MAF interact, using the MAF Key Registration procedure (clause 8.8.2.7) to establish M2M Secure Connection Key (Kc) and M2M Secure Connection Key Identifier (KcID) and authorize Entity A to establish a security association with Entity B. This step includes mutual authentication using the MAF Handshake Procedure (clause 8.8.2.2).
 This step includes Entity A providing the MAF with IdB.
-See Note 3 above, - Association Security Handshake: Identification, authentication and security context establishment between the entities: - In the case of the MAF-based Security Association Establishment Framework: - 1.
+See note 2 above. - Association Security Handshake: Identification, authentication and security context establishment between the entities: - In the case of the MAF-based Security Association Establishment Framework: - 1.
 Entity A provides the M2M Secure Connection Key Identifier (KcID) to Entity B. - 2.
 Entity B and the MAF interact using the MAF Key Retrieval procedure (clause 8.8.2.8).
 This step includes mutual authentication using the MAF Handshake Procedure (clause 8.8.2.2).
-Entity B forwards KcID to the MAF and, if Entity B is authorized, the MAF returns the M2M Secure Connection Key (Kc) and either IdA or a globally unique identifier for the credential used by the MAF to authenticate Entity A during Association Configuration, - The M2M Secure Connection Key (Kc) is then used in the Security Handshake for mutual authentication between Entity A and Entity B.
+Entity B forwards KcID to the MAF and, if Entity B is authorized, the MAF returns the M2M Secure Connection Key (Kc) and either IdA or a globally unique identifier for the credential used by the MAF to authenticate Entity A during Association Configuration. - 3.
+The M2M Secure Connection Key (Kc) is then used in the Security Handshake for mutual authentication between Entity A and Entity B.